 To check Mazda tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
 Check tire inflation when tires are "cold" and have not been driven for at least 3 hours.
 Adjust Mazda tire inflation to the recommended tire pressure levels as needed by adding air with a tire inflator.

 If you replace Mazda original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing Mazda tires to find proper tire pressure for new tires.
 Always refer to the Mazda owner’s manual for any specific safety advice regarding the application of replacement tires.

 Mazda tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
 During winter Mazda tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for Mazda.

 If your Mazda is made after 2007, it should be equipped with tire pressure monitoring system that uses tire pressure sensors to alert the driver when tire pressure is low.
 When Mazda low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 Refer to owner's manual on how to reset Mazda tire pressure monitoring system.

 Mazda Car Tire Pressure

-Mazda has 17 coupe and sedan models built from 1983 to 2019 with a recommended tire pressure around 26 to 38 psi.
+Mazda has 17 coupe and sedan models built from 1983 to 2019 with recommended tire pressure around 26 to 38 psi.

 Mazda Light Truck Tire Pressure

-Mazda has 7 pickup and light truck models built from 1983 to 2010 with a recommended tire pressure around 26 to 35 psi.
+Mazda has 7 pickup and light truck models built from 1983 to 2010 with recommended tire pressure around 26 to 35 psi.

 Mazda Minivan Tire Pressure

-Mazda has 2 minivan models built from 1989 to 2017 with a recommended tire pressure around 32 to 35 psi.
+Mazda has 2 minivan models built from 1989 to 2017 with recommended tire pressure around 32 to 35 psi.

 Mazda SUV Tire Pressure